 As the American Civil War began to wind down, the United States Government wanted the Southern States to be settled just as quickly as they could.
-The Indians were being driven out, and discouraged from putting up a fight.
+The Indians were being driven out and discouraged from putting up a fight.
 Cotton was in demand and the soil in Alabama (sandy Loam) was considered to be ideal for most types of crops.
-To entice settlers to come to Alabama, the government advertised the availability of cheap land at about $1.00 or $2.00 per acre, if purchased in sizeable numbers.
-John Webb from Americas, Georgia was one of those who answered the call and relocated to the area now known as Houston County, Alabama.
+To entice settlers to come to Alabama, the government advertised the availability of cheap land at about $1.00 or $2.00 per acre, if purchased in sizable numbers.
+John Webb from Americus, Georgia was one of those who answered the call and relocated to the area now known as Houston County, Alabama.
 Some years later, one of John's son's, Benjamin Franklin (Frank) Webb homesteaded 159 acres just a few miles west of where his father lived.
 Later, B.F.
 Webb donated 110 acres of land to form a town.
 That town is known today as Webb, Alabama.
 B.F.
 Webb built the first house in Webb, Alabama in approximately 1890, and shortly thereafter others also began to erect homes.

-Central Georgia Locomotive
+Central of Georgia Locomotive

 Riverboat at Columbia, AL. About 1860